yunsu3761/taxoadapt_only_gpt/README.md

 We provide all segmented articles for each key event in `episode_dataset/[theme]/[key_event]/[key_event]_segmented_raw.txt`.
 We also provide all episode-annotated articles in `groundtruth/[key_event]_groundtruth.txt`.
 All episode descriptions (used for article episode annotation) are provided in `groundtruth/key_event_episode_descriptions.xlsx`.

 ## Video
-You can find a video explanation of the TaxoAdapt framework and its results on YouTube: [TaxoAdapt Video](https://www.youtube.com/watch?v=example).
+You can find a video explanation of the TaxoAdapt framework and its results on YouTube: [TaxoAdapt Video](https://youtu.be/dKUeSm9GoyU).

-## 📖 Citations
+## 📖 Citation
 Please cite the paper and star this repo if you use TaxoAdapt and find it interesting/useful, thanks!
 Feel free to open an issue if you have any questions.

 ```bibtex